Thai baht: Series 11

-Series 12 and 13
+Series 12 - The Greats Series and 13 - Bicentenial Series

 Series 12 and 13 aimed to glorify past Thai monarchs, the Bank of Thailand dubbed this as "The Great Series."
 The 5-baht note's production was cancelled.
 The 50-baht and 500-baht notes are part of series 13 and were issued to commemorate the bicentennial celebration of Bangkok in 1982, though their production had to be delayed for the new printing press to be installed.